 Prepare to change your ways

 The best thing you can do going forward is to take active measures to heal your credit score.
-You could look into getting expert assistance from a credit repair company.
+You could look into credit repair companies, but do you research first!
 In general, however, you should just make it your mission to be better behaved and more disciplined when it comes to finances.
 So many of us don’t pay half as much attention to our finances as we should.
 That’s how we end up in situations where a bad credit score surprises us!
 So take extra care going forward.
 Lenders do notice when an individual’s financial behavior has changed in recent months.